 DITCHING THE VEIL

-Happy 2017 everyone!
-I'd planned on running a few photos of some new capes just off the work table but camera downloading to computer has having issues.
-So working on The Bride Chic Book over the holidays, I uncovered this nugget of a chapter especially for all you brides out there contemplating ditching the veil.
+Working on The Bride Chic Book over the holidays, I uncovered this nugget of a chapter, especially for all you brides out there contemplating ditching the veil.

 FLORALS in your hair.
-(Below Left) They compliment simple evening gown silhouettes with that tropical feel, A-lines and ballgowns with a touch of the romantic.
-There are three kinds of florals: Fresh, artificial and hand-rolled fabric flowers.
+(Below Left) They complement simple evening gown silhouettes with that tropical feel, A-lines and ballgowns with a touch of the romantic.
+There are three kinds of florals: Fresh, artificial, and hand-rolled fabric flowers.
 All are beautiful choices.
 Fresh can be ordered through your florist possibly echoing some of those in your bouquet.
 Artificial flowers are typically silk, some so well made they look like they were just picked out of the garden.
-Hand-rolled flowers are made out of fabric like dupioni, organza or shantung, sometimes in the same fabric as your gown.
-These have a real haute couture look and are usually attached to a barrette or spongy wire
+Hand-rolled flowers are made of fabric like dupioni, organza, or shantung, sometimes in the same fabric as your gown.
+These have a real haute couture look and are usually attached to a barrette or spongy wire.

-HATS Once you start trying them on, you’ll see how each works with the shape of your face, your body type and gown.
+HATS Once you start trying them on, you’ll see how each works with the shape of your face, your body type, and gown.
 A petite bride can wear a picture hat like the one below as long as it’s not massive and is in proportion with the rest of her.
 The evening-gowned bride will need something with enough width to create symmetry with her gown.
-Go wild with adornments like feathers, flowers, ribbons, drapes and poufs of netting, to name just a few.
+Go wild with adornments like feathers, flowers, ribbons, drapes, and poufs of netting.
 The widest assortment of hats can be found in millinery shops.
 Here you’ll get lots of personal attention.
-And if you don’t find exactly what you want, they’ll custom make it for you.
+And if you don’t find exactly what you want, chances are they’ll custom-make it for you.
 Look through better department stores and go to Etsy shops for more inspiration.

-SNOOD- (Above) Another sophisticated look.
-A snood is a piece of openwork netting used to cover buns and chignons.
+SNOOD- (Above) Like a veil but not quite, a snood is a piece of openwork netting used to cover buns and chignons.
 They were highly popular in two eras: the Civil War and World War II.
 The contemporary versions that compliment evening and bridal wear often have pearls, or crystals on them.

 HEADBAND- typically attached to a gathered pouf veil, you can wear the headband individually without the veiling.
 Headband brides have that fresh, Estee Lauder look.
 Bands range in style from simple, narrow satin ones to those covered in pearls and crystals.
 A great option for hair worn down, not quite shoulder length like a bob.
 The beaded band below is worn low on the forehead to create an entirely different look.